 Ascendant, Rising Sign, Lagna, and First Bhava/House all mean the same thing and can be used interchangeably.

-The Ascendant is our physical body, and along with the Sun our Atman, and the Moon, our Jiva, the Lagna helps shape our personality.
-It is the house that shows how our personality is projected out into the world.
-First impressions are based on the ascendant.
-Planets located here significantly influence demeanor, appearance, and how others perceive us.
-Any planets on the ascendant will greatly charge a person with the kind of energy of the planet.
+The Ascendant is your physical body and one of the pillars of your personality.
+It is the house that shows how your personality is projected out into the world.
+Planets located here significantly influence demeanor, appearance, and how others perceive you.
+Any planet(s) on the ascendant will greatly charge a person with the energy of that planet.

-As our physical body, it also shows our vitality and how able we are to use our bodies as vehicles in this world.
-Aspects to our ascendant will influence attractiveness and inherent vitality.
+As the house of physical body, it shows how capable you are in using your body as a vehicle in this world.
+Aspects to the ascendant influence attractiveness and inherent vitality.

-The strength of the first house shows how well we pursue our dharma or desired path in life.
-A sense of direction, purpose, and how well we are able to stick to a path is in part determined by the strength of the Lagna and its lord.
-Where your ascendant lord is placed shows where you will focus a lot of your energy in this life.
+The strength of the first house shows how well one pursues their dharma or desired path in life.
+A sense of direction, purpose, and how well one is able to stick to a path is in part determined by the strength of the 1st house and its lord.
+Where your ascendant lord is placed shows where you direct most of your focus in this life.